 WHAT YOU NEED TO KNOW ABOUT RESTRAINING ORDERS

-If you are suffering from domestic violence, you may be feeling helpless, but the law in San Jose, California has tools that can provide you protection from your abuser.
+If you are suffering from domestic violence, you may be feeling helpless, but the law in San Jose, California has tools that can provide you with protection.
 One of these tools is the domestic violence restraining order.

 WHAT IS A DOMESTIC VIOLENCE RESTRAINING ORDER?